kobbled/robodk-postprocessor/readme.md

 |-> Tests  # Contains test code for robodk modules
 ```

-***/Posts*** will contain the relavent post processors. *Fanuc_R30iA.py* is the base post processor for all Fanuc R30iB robot controllers. *Fanuc_G6T.py* inherits all the functionality from *Fanuc_R30iA.py*, and makes use of higher level functionality for laser welding/cladding operations.
+***/Posts*** will contain the relavent post processors. *Fanuc_R30iA.py* is the base post processor for all Fanuc R30iB robot controllers. *Fanuc_G6T.py* inherits all the functionality from *Fanuc_R30iA.py*, and makes use of higher level functionality for welding/cladding operations.
 All other post processors will depend on *Fanuc_G6T.py* and be workcell specific.

 ***/Python*** includes a copy of the Robodk API that is used for these posts.
 Future versions of the API may conflict with the usage of these post processors.